Last updated

 Best Practices

-• Expect new or unknown fields: While the new fields we release to APIs are always non-breaking changes, your parsing code should be designed to handle any new or unknown fields on our API response.
+• Expect new or unknown fields: While the new fields we release to APIs are always non-breaking changes, your parsing code should be designed to handle any new or unknown fields in our API response.

 • Include our API changes in your development lifecycle: We recommend that you regularly review and accommodate any changes to our APIs as part of your normal development lifecycle.
 This will ensure that you get the maximum functionality from of our APIs.